site banner

 Something doesn't quite add up.

 Because doing so would trigger a war like this and get the entire leadership killed.
-Now that the war has happened and the entire leadership killed there's no cost to doing it that's already been paid.
+Now that the war has happened and the entire leadership has been killed, there's no cost to doing it, that's already been paid.

 Conditions which the Iranians would agree to and stop firing weapons at all the people and countries attacking them or supporting attacks against them?
 I would guess something like: